 The planet’s largest areas of tropical forest are the Amazon basin in South America, the Congo Basin in Central Africa, and Southeast Asia.
 The amount of deforestation, and its causes, are quite different in these three regions.

-Why does deforestation occur?
 Forests are cleared to make way for any of a long list of agricultural products and other human activities.
-But UCS analysis shows that a majority of tropical deforestation occurring today can be traced to just four globally traded commodities: beef, soybeans, palm oil, and wood products.
+But most of the tropical deforestation occurring today can be traced to just four globally traded commodities: beef, soybeans, palm oil, and wood products.

 Amazonia has both the largest area of tropical forest and the highest rate of deforestation.
 Clearing forest to produce commodity crops, especially pasture for beef cattle and cropland for soybeans, is a main driver.

 Deforestation in Southeast Asia is also driven by commodity production for the global market, but here it is palm oil plantations for vegetable oil that are the most important factor.
 Southeast Asia is also different because it has substantial areas of peat soil, which release large amounts of CO2 when they’re cleared and drained.

 The Congo Basin, on the other hand, has a lower rate of deforestation, and it's driven mostly by traditional shifting cultivation.
 This means that the forest can grow back and take up some of the CO2 that was previously released.

 Ending deforestation alone will not stop climate change—urgent action is needed to reduce the other 90 percent of emissions.
 But neither can the need to protect tropical forests, and grow them back where they’ve been cleared, be ignored.